Zorba, Male Belly Dancer

 The legendary Helena Vlahos.

 I took a "Cabaret Belly Dance" class from Helena at ANAS 2007.
 She's a wonderful person, and a great teacher!
 I loved her combinations and her technique is great.
 But I especially liked her spiritual connection with the dance.
+I'm lucky enough to have in my possession a quarter that she used (with several others) to demonstrate her famous belly coin flipping trick!

 See more beautiful pictures, and find out her latest news on Link opens in new window her WebSite!